 Location, location, location.

 If your child’s art is small enough, you can make a scrapbook out of their work that you keep in a communal area like a living room.
-You can find a scrapbook with a sleek cover that complements the rest of the room, but keep all of your child’s work inside.
-This gives them the opportunity to show family members or friends multiple pieces of work.
-Choosing to put all of their art together also shows your child that you’re proud of them and value the art pieces they’ve chosen to bring home.
+You can find a scrapbook with a sleek cover that complements the rest of the room while storing all of your child’s work inside.
+This gives them the opportunity to show family members or friends multiple pieces of their work and shows your child that you’re proud of them and value their art.

 Take advantage of our digital world.

 If your child brings home a ton of artwork, you aren’t heartless if you realize you can’t keep it all without it taking over your entire home.
-If your child seems to crank out artwork by the dozens, we suggest saving the pieces they seem to value most or the ones with the most sentimental value (Read: Those Mother’s or Father’s Day cards with their tiny handprints on them that actually make you tear up a little).
+If your child seems to crank out artwork by the dozens, we suggest saving the pieces they seem to value most or the ones with the most sentimental value (such as those Mother’s or Father’s Day cards that actually make you tear up a little).
 Take pictures of the rest of the art, and keep it in one folder on your home computer.
 You can even set a favorite as the background or screensaver.
 This is the perfect way for your child to show off their work without it becoming overwhelming for your home’s capacity.